 This is a free online textbook on probability and statistics, making a lot of use of algebra.
 It starts with revision of mathematical tools including differentiation, has sections on foundations of probability and moves to more advanced topics such as Markov's inequality, probability mass and density, asymptotic theory and mathematical foundations of statistics.
 The site comes with a glossary.

-An index of learning materials that are based on a specially selected data set from the 1991 UK Census.
+An index of learning materials that are based on a specially selected data set from the 1991 and 2001 UK Census.
 Each of the 14 modules has slides, detailed notes and statistical exercises involving the data sets.

 This course page supports an MBA course at the University of Portland, as taught by Todd Easton in 2008.
 It covers Statistical and Quantitative Analysis and presents tools for descriptive statistics and details their effective use.
 The page features a range of course materials - syllabus, past exams, Java applets etc. but perhaps most importantly it includes a booklet on Excel skills, with accompanying data.